For more information please contact us

 corporate [at] ashmoregroup [dot] com (Email Ashmore)

-At Ashmore (Ashmore Group plc and its affiliated companies in and outside the UK) we recognise the importance of Corporate & Social Responsibility (CSR) incorporating transparency, fairness, accountability and integrity and believe that these principles are fundamental to the Group’s operations.
-Ashmore Group plc has been listed on the London Stock Exchange since October 2006 and we see CSR as a continually evolving process.
+Ashmore (Ashmore Group plc and its affiliated companies in and outside the UK) recognises the importance of Corporate & Social Responsibility (CSR) incorporating transparency, fairness, accountability and integrity and believes that these principles are fundamental to the Group’s operations.
+Ashmore Group plc has been listed on the London Stock Exchange since October 2006 and sees CSR as a continually evolving process.
 Ashmore is a signatory of the UN Principles for Responsible Investment (UNPRI) and a constituent of the FTSE4Good index.

 Investing in Emerging Markets

-At Ashmore we believe that our reputation as an ethical, trustworthy provider of investment services is essential to our core purpose of helping our clients to build their financial security.
-We seek to establish and maintain long term relationships with our clients and intermediaries.
-We believe this to be a fundamental pre-requisite for growth of our business.
+Ashmore believes that its reputation as an ethical, trustworthy provider of investment services is essential to its core purpose of helping clients to build their financial security.
+The Group seeks to establish and maintain long term relationships with its clients and intermediaries.
+Ashmore believes this to be a fundamental pre-requisite for growth of its business.

-We seek to ensure that our workforce reflects, as far as practicable, the diversity of the many communities in which we are located.
-We also recognise the diverse needs of our employees in managing the responsibilities of their work and personal lives, and believe that achieving an effective balance in these areas is beneficial to both the Company and the individual.
+Ashmore seeks to ensure that its workforce reflects, as far as practicable, the diversity of the many communities in which its operations are located.
+Ashmore also recognise the diverse needs of its employees in managing the responsibilities of their work and personal lives, and believes that achieving an effective balance in these areas is beneficial to both Ashmore and the individual.